Jakiboy/apaapi/README.md

 /**
  * @see With Three Easy Steps,
- * You can Achieve Connection to Amazon Product Advertising API */
+ * You can Achieve Quick Connection to Amazon Affiliate Program,
+ * Via Amazon Product Advertising API Library.
+ */

 // (1) Set Operation